-THIS INVESTIGATION IS CONFIDENTIAL AND INFORMATION OBTAINED DURING THE COURSE OF THIS INVESTIGATION MUST NOT BE DISCLOSED dentify all em aployees or others with knowledge of the complained of conduct: Are there any documents which contain information supporting the occurrences described above? s there any pl hysical evidence which supports your complaint?
+\THIS INVESTIGATION IS CONFIDENTIAL AND INFORMATION OBTAINED DURING THE COURSE OF THIS INVESTIGATION MUST NOT BE DISCLOSED\

+Identify all employees or others with knowledge of the complained of conduct:

+Are there any documents which contain information supporting the occurrences described above?

+Is there any physical evidence which supports your complaint?
 If so, please describe:

-Name:

-Department:

-Job Title:

-Supervisor:

-Union Representative (if any)):

-Time Period Covered by Con nplaint:

-Individuals Who Allegedly C Committed Harassment:

-Name Department Job Title

-1

-2.

-4

-5.

-Describe the dates and the na ture of the harassment allegedly committed by each h identified individual:

 Have you missed any work time as a result of the alleged harassment?
 If "yes," identify the occasions.

 Have you incurred any unreimbursed medical expenses as a result of the alleged harassment?

-If you previously complained about this or related acts of general harassment to a Borough supervisor or offici please identify the individual to whom you complained, the date of the complaint, and the resolution of you complaint:
+If you previously complained about this or related acts of general harassment to a Borough supervisor or official, please identify the individual to whom you complained, the date of the complaint, and the resolution of your complaint:

-$(Attach\ Additional\ Sheets\ if\ Necessary)$
+(Attach Additional Sheets if Necessary)

 Are you afraid that someone may retaliate against you because you filed this complaint?
-If so, please identify the person(s) and indicate the reasons why you feel the person(s) may retaliate against you. · What is your requested remedy in this complaint?
-Acknowledgement: The information provided above is true and correct.
-Signature of Complainant: Date: To investigate your complaint, it will be necessary to intervie with knowledge of the allegations or defenses.
-The Borough with that it is confidential and that unauthorized disclosures of information in disciplinary action up to and including termination. vill notify all persons involved in the investigation I am willing to cooperate fully in the investigation of my com Borough deems relevant. plaint and to provide whatever evidence the Signature of Complainant: Date:
+If so, please identify the person(s) and indicate the reasons why you feel the person(s) may retaliate against you.

+To investigate your complaint, it will be necessary to interview you, the alleged harasser(s), and any witnesses with knowledge of the allegations or defenses.
+The Borough will notify all persons involved in the investigation that it is confidential and that unauthorized disclosures of information concerning the investigation could result in disciplinary action up to and including termination.

+I am willing to cooperate fully in the investigation of my complaint and to provide whatever evidence the Borough deems relevant.

+\\\\\Date: \\\\\